allegheny-computer-science-311-f2019/exam3/README.md

 ## Instructions

 Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the questions for the third exam in CMPSC 311 Fall 2019.
+The exam is due by midnight on December 12th, 2019.

 By submitting this exam students are acknowledging their adherence to the Honor Code.